mirceapricop/WDE/README.markdown

 ## Usage

 1. You need some sort of server with ruby and linux/cygwn
-2. ssh in it, install gem dependencies
+2. ssh in it, install gem dependencies (em-websocket and gibberish)
 3. ruby server.rb \[password\] (If you don't specify a password, it will be "default")
 4. Now open a client in Chrome, Safari or iOs
 5. Connect with :open host password